Raphiiko/OyasumiVR/README.md

 ### GPU Automations

 Currently, only NVIDIA cards are supported for setting power limits.
 AMD and Intel cards are not yet supported.

-For AMD support, please see the following [issue](https://github.com/Raphiiko/Oyasumi/issues/7).

 ## Development